 The Hurst Community College

-Footballers in Year 10 and Year 11 were celebrating after both were crowned District Champions.
-The Year 10 side beat Brighton Hill 4-0 and the Year 11 side beat Cranbourne 4-1 at the recent finals held at the Hampshire FA, Winklebury.
+Footballers in Years 8, 10 and Year 11 have all been crowned District Champions this season.
+The Year 8 side beat The Vyne 11-1, the Year 10 side beat Brighton Hill 4-0 and the Year 11 side beat Cranbourne 4-1 at the finals held at the Hampshire FA, Winklebury.
 Congratulations to all players involved!

 ‘Core Strength at The Hurst!’